Personal Data Processing

 In rare cases, it may be necessary to process confidential or sensitive personal data about you and possibly your parents if, for example:

-• You take a dyslexia test
+• If you take a dyslexia test

 • Publishing a photo or video of you, for example, on the internet, the school's website, the school's social media profile or in the school's printed publications.
+Legal basis: Article 6(1)(f) of the GDPR (legitimate interests).

 • Registration of sensitive[3] personal information about you as part of study guidance, if it is not used to apply for SPS funds, exemption for non-resident SU or other forms of support, e.g. extra time for exams.